“Celebrate Excellence” 2014 is Friday, May 16!

 - 2013 – D. Mark Meyers, PhD, Dean of the College of Social Sciences, Health & Education, Xavier University

-“Celebrate Excellence” is held at the Sharonville Convention Center on the Friday morning of the observed Memorial Day holiday weekend.
+“Celebrate Excellence” is held at the Sharonville Convention Center on a Friday morning in May.
 Each educator is accompanied by their superintendent and a guest.
 Many are also joined by members of their board, fellow staff, students and even their former teachers!
 They are individually introduced to the audience and presented with a plaque by Mr. Munoz.

 The leadership of the Hamilton County Education Foundation believes that through the provision of more scholarships to K-12 educators to complete their masters, as well as recognizing the achievements of local educators through “Celebrate Excellence,” more outstanding educators will choose to serve the children and communities of Southwest Ohio.